underlow/kredux/README.md

 ## Known issues
- - store and reducer should be declared in the same file as main() function (kotlin js issue?)
+ - ~~store and reducer should be declared in the same file as main() function (kotlin js issue?)~~  due to global variables initialization order it is safer define connected components as lazy
  - no middleware yet